aks/bash-lib/README.md

 real-utils.sh <a name="real_utils" id="real_utils">
 -------------
-`real-utils.sh` is a bash library that enables real number arithmetic in bash scripts.
-Real numbers are managed as floating point strings in the format "X.Y", where X is the integer portion, and "Y" is the fractional part.
+l-utils.sh is a bash library that enables real number arithmetic in bash scripts.
+Real numbers are managed as flaoting point strings in the format "X.Y", where X is the integer portion, and "Y" is the fractional part.

 Usage:

     source real-utils.sh

+    real_compute "EXPRESSIN"  [SCALE]

     real_eval    "EXPRESSION" [SCALE]

     real_cond     EXPRESSION  [SCALE]

     real_int   REAL

     real_frac  REAL

-Function Descriptions:
+Descriptions:

-    real_eval "EXPRESSION" [SCALE]
+    real_compute "EXPRESSION" [SCALE]

-The `real_eval` bash function evaluates `EXPRESSION` using syntax, operators and functions as described is the `bc` manual.
+The `real_compute` bash function evaluates `EXPRESSION` using syntax, operators and functions as described in the `bc` manual.
 All numbers and variables within `EXPRESSION` are interpreted by `bc`.
-If $? > 0, an error occured.
+The result of the computation is output to `STDOUT`.

+If an error occurs, there is no indication.
+This function does not set a return code, nor does it set the shell status variable `$?`.
+Use `real_eval` for those effects.

-In addition to the operators and functions defined by `bc`, the following additional functions are also made available:
+In addition to the operators and functions defined by `bc`, the following additional functions are also made available within the `EXPRESSION`:

     abs(x)           deg(x)           log10(x)         rad(x)
     acos(x)          exp(x)           logn(x)          round(x,s)